lsbardel/python-stdnet/README.rst

 **A stand-alone Python 3 compatible data manager for Redis remote data structures.**

-The data is owned by different, configurable back-end databases and it is accessed using a light-weight Object Relational Mapper (ORM_) with similar API to Django_.
+The data is owned by different, configurable back-end databases and it is accessed using a light-weight Object Relational Mapper (ORM_) with API inspired by SQLAlchemy_ and Django_.
 The `source code`__ and documentation__ are hosted at github while Downloads__ are available via PyPi.

 --